sleeping126/alex/contents/user-manual/README.md

 ```

 ### Learning Experiment Modeling

-In order to start learning an application, a learning process has to be modeled.
+In order to start learning an application, a learn process has to be modeled.
 Such a process always consists of the
 following components:

 * An input alphabet (set of symbols)